Young Guns: The Youngest Premier League Players

 This appearance came on the opening weekend of the Premier League season away at Arsenal in a surprise 2-0 win for the Hammers at the Emirates Stadium.
 He won the Man of the Match award on this debut but would only go on to make seven more Premier League appearances for the club despite being considered one of their greatest young talents in the era of the competition.
 His last game in the Premier League came in January 2018 against Crystal Palace after a near two-year absence from the competition.

-Oxford is now in his fifth season as a German Bundesliga player and his 24 top-flight appearances for FC Augsburg in 2020-21 were the most he’d ever made in a single league campaign.
+Oxford is now in his sixth season as a German Bundesliga player and his 28 top-flight appearances for FC Augsburg so far this season are the most he’s ever made in a single league campaign.